apify/proxy-chain/README.md

             // If "requestAuthentication" is true, you can use the following property
             // to define a custom error message to return to the client instead of the default "Proxy credentials required"
-            failMsg: 'Bad username or password, please try again.', };
+            failMsg: 'Bad username or password, please try again.',

+            // Optional custom tag that will be passed back via
+            // `tunnelConnectResponded` or `tunnelConnectFailed` events
+            // Can be used to pass information between proxy-chain
+            // and any external code or application using it
+            customTag: { userId: '123' },
+        };
     },
 });